Sheyyi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions: It sets the permissions of all subdirectories as executable for all users.
 13-channge_group: It changes the group for a specified file.
 100-change_owner_and_group: It changes the owner to vincent and the group owner to staff for all files and directories in the workinng directory.
+101-symbolic_link_permissions: It changes the owner and the group owner of a symbolic link _hello.